For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 The Concussion Boost Program is the only online program where you get knowledge that is proven, researched, and specifically focused on concussions — all at this price.

-This program is based on neuroscience research and specifically designed for people with concussions to achieve maximum results.
+This program is based on 2 neuroscientifically studied methods and is specifically designed for people with concussions to achieve maximum results.

 Instead of just going to multiple physiotherapy sessions, you also need sessions with a cognitive therapist specialized in concussions.